JavaScript is required

 Why are the Free Kinder subsidies different in sessional and long day cares?

-Free Kinder funding works differently in the 2 settings.
+Free Kinder funding works differently in the two settings.
 For integrated long day care programs, the service must pass the full Free Kinder payment on as a fee offset to families.
 This is because fees are charged for all hours of education and care, not just the kindergarten program hours, and the fees can vary based on factors like the family’s Commonwealth Child Care Subsidy entitlement.

 Can service providers opt in at a program level? (i.e., opt-in for the Four-Year-old Kindergarten program only and not the Three-Year-Old Kindergarten program)?

 Services that are participating in Free Kinder must offer a free program for all children enrolled in kindergarten at their service.
-Services cannot only offer Free Kinder to some groups of children (e.g. cannot offer Free Kinder for Four-Year-Old Kindergarten and not Three-Year-Old Kindergarten).
+Services cannot only offer Free Kinder to some groups of children (e.g. cannot offer Free Kinder for Four-Year-Old Kindergarten or Pre-prep and not Three-Year-Old Kindergarten).

-Funding requirements for Free Kinder in 2024 - sessional services (DOCX, 94 KB)
+Funding requirements for Free Kinder in 2025 - sessional services (DOCX, 91.1 KB)(opens in a new window)

 Updated